 Meet

-Each year we hold a Spring and a Winter Conference, with a special Golden Jubilee gala programme in 2021/22.
+Each year we hold a Spring and a Winter Conference, and in 2021/22 we ran a special Golden Jubilee gala programme.

 Spring Conference 2025